We are Bottlepay (Bottlepay Ltd and its subsidiaries), referred to in this document as “we”, “our”, or “us”.

 We may disclose your personal data to third parties in the following situations:

-where we need to enforce terms of our agreement with you and need to disclose information to our partners or suppliers in order to do so.
+where we need to enforce terms of our agreement with you and need to disclose your information in order to do so.

-in response to a legal warrant, court order or otherwise requested by law.
+in response to a legal warrant, court order or as otherwise requested by law.